 212.7102-1 Contracts under the program.

-The contracting officer may utilize this pilot program to enter into contracts for the acquisition of military-purpose nondevelopmental items.
-See for file documentation requirements.
-Each contract entered into under the pilot program shall—
+The contracting officer may utilize this pilot program to enter into contracts for theacquisition of military-purpose nondevelopmental items.
+See PGI 212.7102 for filedocumentation requirements.
+Each contract entered into under the pilot programshall—

 (a) Be a firm-fixed-price contract, or a fixed-price contract with an economic price adjustment clause;